solworktech/md2pdf/README.md

 6. The following text features may be tweaked: font, size, spacing, style, fill color, and text color.
 These are exported and available via the `Styler` struct.
 Note that fill color only works when using `CellFormat()`.
 This is the case for: tables, codeblocks, and backticked text.

-7. Tables are supported, but no attempt is made to ensure fit.
-You can, however, change the font size and spacing to make it smaller.
-See example.

 ### Post release note